EllaBrands/stanDev/Parallelism-in-Stan.md

 2. requirement to run on all major platforms (including Windows)
 3. inability of most of our users (laptop) hardware to run more than 4 processes at once.

-This can become a major bottleneck whenever many expensive operations are required to defined the log-density.
+This can become a major bottleneck whenever many expensive operations are required to define the log-density.
 Of course, counter-argument 3 is always a given, but as Stan is used more and more on large problems which are usually solved on computer clusters, we will dismiss it in the discussion here.

 A very common situation for Stan models are hierarchical models which require the evaluation of the per-group mean for group-specific parameter sets.
 So consider the situation when we have g=1...G groups and each group has a parameter vector theta_g of length P. A good example are longitudinal hierarchical models where the group mean is defined by an ODE which must be solved using our stiff or non-stiff ODE solver for each group at the time-points ts at which we have data observed.